West widens contacts with Syria's Kurds but suspicion remains

 It is not yet clear what the United States will do about Islamic State's foothold in Syria, where U.S. decision-making is complicated by its opposition to Assad.
 Western states that have backed the uprising against Assad have rebuffed the Syrian government's call for cooperation against Islamic State.

-Obama has authorized air surveillance over Syria, a decision that prompted speculation he was on the brink of ordering air strikes on the group there, but these do not appear imminent.
+Obama has authorised air surveillance over Syria, a decision that prompted speculation he was on the brink of ordering air strikes on the group there, but these do not appear imminent.

 Part of his plan is to enhance support for moderate Sunni Arab groups, who are fighting against both Assad and Islamic State.
 The Kurds say they are cooperating with the same groups, notably in a battle for territory north of Aleppo.

-The Syrian Observatory for Human Rights, which monitors violence in the Syrian war, has recently recorded cooperation between Sunni Arab rebels and Kurds in the area, the organization's founder Rami Abdulrahman said.
+The Syrian Observatory for Human Rights, which monitors violence in the Syrian war, has recently recorded cooperation between Sunni Arab rebels and Kurds in the area, the organisation's founder Rami Abdulrahman said.

 For such cooperation to take hold, the Syrian Kurds and moderate Sunni Arabs must shelve suspicions of each other's aims.
 Aleppo could be a test case.
 The Islamic State's advance in territory north of the city is threatening supply lines for other Sunni Arab groups and also poses a risk for Kurdish interests in the town of Afrin and elsewhere.